Configuration code generation#

 Loading the configuration#

-use configuration_mod, only: read_configuration
+use config_loader_mod, only: read_configuration

-call read_configuration( namelist_file, configuration )
+call read_configuration( namelist_file_A, config=config_A )

 The LFRic infrastructure provides a driver configuration component that orchestrates both reading of the namelist configuration file and cross-checking the contents to ensure all required namelists are present.
 The driver configuration component can be used instead of directly calling the above procedure.

-Using the Configuration Object#
+Using the Config Object#

-use namelist_mod, only: namelist_type
+use config_mod, only: config_type

-character(str_def) :: mesh_name
+character(str_def) :: name

 Enumerations#

 An enumeration is a variable that can take one of a small number of fixed values.
-In the namelist the permitted values are strings, but within the code, the option and each of the permitted values are converted into integers.
+In the namelist, the permitted values are strings, but within the code, the option and each of the permitted values are converted into integers.

 To get, and to use, an enumeration, one has to get the value representing the choice, but also one or more of the enumeration list to check against.
 Enumerations are stored as i_def integers.
 The enumeration options are parameters that can be obtained directly from Configurator-generated _config_mod modules.